syed-ti/syed-ti/README.md

-“I'm the type of person that if you ask me a question and I don't know the answer, I'm going to tell you that I don't know.
-But I bet you what, I know how to find the answer and I will find the answer.”
+I'm the type of person that if you ask me a question and I don't know the answer, I'm going to tell you that I don't know.
+But I bet you what, I know how to find the answer and I will find the answer.

  Email: syed.mujtabajafri@trilogy.com
 <!--